sk27199/Secure-Authentication-System-/README.md

 # Secure-Authentication-System-

 This project is a secure authentication system I built using Python and SQLite.
-The aim of the project was to understand how user credentials should be handled securely in a real application, rather than just learning how to store data in a database.
+The aim of the project was to understand how user credentials should be handled securely in a real application, rather than just learning how to store the data in a database.

 The system focuses on safe password handling , basic database design, and separating responsibilities between different parts of the application.